stategate/stategate/README.md

 - [API Documentation](https://autom8ter.github.io/stategate/)

 ## Features
-- [x] 6 Simple API Methods for interacting with application entites & events:
+- [x] 8 Simple API Methods for interacting with application entites & events:
     - `/stategate.EntityService/Set` sets the current state value of an entity, adds it to the event log, then broadcast the event to all interested consumers(EventService.Stream)
     - `/stategate.EntityService/Edit` overwrites the k/v pairs present in the entity request without replacing the entire entity.
 It then adds the state change to the event log, then broadcast the event to all interested consumers(EventService.Stream)
+    - `/stategate.EntityService/Revert` revert reverts an Entity to a previous version of itself by querying the event store- reverting an entity dispatches an event since it is a state change
     - `/stategate.EntityService/Get` gets an entity's current state
     - `/stategate.EntityService/Del` hard deletes an entity from current state store, adds it's state prior to deletion to the event log, then broadcast the event to all interested consumers(EventService.Stream)
     - `/stategate.EntityService/Search` queries the current state of entities
     - `/stategate.EventService/Stream` creates an event stream/subscription to changes to entities.
 Glob matching is supported.
     - `/stategate.EventService/Search` queries historical events
-- [x] Capture all changes to an application's state as a sequence of events.
+- [x] Capture all changes to an application's state(entities) as a sequence of events.
 - [x] Stateless & horizontally scaleable
 - [x] Native [gRPC](https://grpc.io/) support
     - [protobuf schema](schema.proto)